- Area: Deep Learning for Computer Vision

 - Vision: Science to Application (http://vista.info.yorku.ca/)

 Please submit a brief statement of research interests, a curriculum vitae and a list of publications and contact information for 2-3 references (not letters required at this stage) to firstname.lastname@example.org.
-The application will be close on November 30th, 2020.
+The application will be closed on December 31st, 2021.

 Information about Dr. Sohn’s lab at York University can be found at http://www.yorku.ca/~gsohn.
 In accordance with Canadian Employment and Immigration guidelines, applicants must be eligible to work in Canada.